geopm/geopm/service/docs/source/requires.rst

 ``service/integration/build_dasbus.sh``

-can be executed to create the required rpm based on dasbus version 1.6. the script will print how to install the generated RPM upon successful completion.
+can be executed to create the required RPM based on dasbus version 1.6.
+The script will print how to install the generated RPM upon successful completion.

 The ``python-dasbus`` requirement is explicitly stated in the